-AMI BIOS help and simulation
+AMI BIOS help and support

-Using this simulation users can get a better understanding on how to navigate, change values, and otherwise manipulate the AMI BIOS.
+This page helps navigate through an AMI BIOS setup using illustrated graphics of the AMI BIOS and brief explanations of the navigation.
+Using this page gives users a better understanding of how to navigate, change values, and otherwise manipulate the AMI BIOS.

-Tab key is used to navigate.
+- Tab key is used to navigate.

-Arrow keys are used to change values.
+- Arrow keys change values.

-Values are automatically saved when changed, no need to save and exit like other BIOS setups.
+- Values are automatically saved when changed, no need to save and exit like other BIOS setups.

-At first glance users may consider the AMI BIOS a difficult BIOS to use.
+At first glance, users may consider the AMI BIOS a difficult BIOS to use.
 However, after a few minutes, this setup can be changed using only a few keys.